tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 When your project finishes building, it's available at a display URL.
 For example, here's a URL for the test project I uploaded into my trial version of Central: [amazon1.mcoutput.com/10567/Content/Home.htm](https://amazon1.mcoutput.com/10567/Content/Home.htm).

-You can point your company's domain or subdomain to the Madcap Central DNS so that you have a URL that reflects your company.
-Madcap Central has a [robust security model](http://help.madcapsoftware.com/flare2017/Content/Central/Security.htm) for your content that should satisfy enterprise requirements.
+You can point your company's domain or subdomain to the MadCap Central DNS so that you have a URL that reflects your company.
+MadCap Central has a [robust security model](http://help.madcapsoftware.com/flare2017/Content/Central/Security.htm) for your content that should satisfy enterprise requirements.

-## Why is Madcap Central significant?
+## Why is MadCap Central significant?

-What stands out to me as most significant about Madcap Central is the easy publishing workflow.
+What stands out to me as most significant about MadCap Central is the easy publishing workflow.
 I've been in plenty of companies that make it difficult to publish content on a server.

 Outside of the corporate world, publishing files on a web server managed through a web hosting company (for example, I use BlueHost and GitHub) is drop-dead simple.
 But companies usually restrict the publishing of files to servers in complete ways (to satisfy security requirements).